GitHub Actions Workflow for Building OwlArch ISO

 - Executes the

-command to generate the ISO file using the configuration in thevm
+mkarchisocommand to generate the ISO file using the configuration in thevmdirectory.

 - Executes the